argshook/zettelkasten/create-pr-with-openai.md

 ## Script Overview

-If you're looking for code, find the complete script [here in my dotfiles repo](https://github.com/argshook/dotfiles/blob/master/.argsdotfiles/bin/%2Cpr-create).
+The complete script is [here in my dotfiles](https://github.com/argshook/dotfiles/blob/master/.argsdotfiles/bin/%2Cpr-create).

-The script is quite straightforward and easy to copy and use.
-If you would like to use it, make sure `openai` and `yaspin` python modules are installed.
+It's quite straightforward and easy to copy and use.
+Make sure `openai` and `yaspin` python modules are installed.
 This can be done with a quick `pip install openai yaspin`

-`yaspin` is just for a spinner to indicate progress, just because I wanted a few sparks in my terminal.
-Feel free to adjust to fit your use case!
+`yaspin` is just for a spinner to indicate progress.
+Just because I wanted a few sparks in my terminal.
+Adjust to fit your use case!

-My script does three things:
+My script does 3 things:

 1. Extracts the git log.
 1. Summarizes the changes into a clear, concise title and description using OpenAI's `gpt-3.5-turbo` model.
-1. Pushes a PR to GitHub using the generated title and description.
+1. Pushes a PR to GitHub using [`gh cli`](https://cli.github.com/) the generated title and description.

 ### Extracting the Git Log